 The fire detection scheme to be put into use is relatively free of false alarms, it is anticipated that it will not overreact in non-fire simulations.
 As mentioned earlier, the design of the robot is according to specification of the contest.

-The objective of the contest is to build a robot, which will extinguish a fire in the quickest time possible.
-A candle will represent the fire, which has started in the home and which the robot must find and then extinguish.
+The objective of the Fire-Fighting contest is to build a robot which can solve a maze and extinguish a fire.
+A candle will represent the fire, which has started in the maze-home.
+The robot must locate it and extinguish it in the shortest time possible.

-The light level of th e surrounding in the testing area will be determined until the day of the competition.
+The light level of the surroundings in the testing area will not be known until the day of the competition.
+The robot must be able to deal with the ambient lighting of the gymnasium.

 There is no limit on team size.